sekelsta/detailedanimals/Readme.md

 ## Truth and Beauty
 This is heavily in progress.
 Will update this doc once things settle down.

+* Young animals grow into adults gradually
+* Young animals have genders too, not just adults
-Allows gazelle calves to grow into adults, which does not happen in vanilla for some reason Adjusts gazelle calf hitbox size to be smaller than the adult size Female caribou can grow antlers, as they do in real life
+* Allows gazelle calves to grow into adults, which does not happen in vanilla for some reason
+* Adjusts gazelle calf hitbox size to be smaller than the adult size
+* Female caribou can grow antlers and female goats grow horns, as they do in real life

-Note: Wolf pups tamed with Wolf Taming mod will lose their genders due to the transformation into wolftaming:dog-wolf-pup
+Note: Wolf pups tamed with Wolf Taming mod will lose their genders due to the transformation into wolftaming:dog-wolf-pup, and grow into a dog of a random gender.

 ## Genelib
 **This is highly incomplete and I don't recommend using it yet!!**